+Now’s the time to plan your spring hiking or biking trip!
 Find adventure in every direction all around Yakima!
-With just a short drive, discover spring hikes with amazing Yakima Valley views, especially when the wildflowers bloom and the valley floor begins to sport its new, spring green growth.
+With just a short drive, discover spring trails with amazing Yakima Valley views, especially when the wildflowers bloom and the valley floor begins to sport its new, spring green growth.

-With the weather reaching 60 degrees early this spring, we’re already spotting wildflowers on some of the local trails in our surrounding, diverse shrub-steppe landscapes around the Valley.
+With the weather nearing 60 degrees already, we’re already spotting the first spring wildflowers on some of the local trails in our Valley’s surrounding, diverse shrub-steppe landscapes.
 They won’t be far behind on nearby, subalpine trails.
+In a matter of weeks, the carpet of balsam root will burst into bloom on the surrounding hills.

 For a wonderful detour, choose to head down into the canyon and back up the other side for a walk through vineyards on the way to Wilridge Vineyard, Winery and Distillery.
-It’s the he perfect spot to rest or picnic and sip local wine.
+It’s the he perfect spot to rest or picnic and to sip local wine.
 The Cowiche Canyon trail on the canyon floor is gravel with beautiful rock formations, bridges.
-The trail on the canyon floor follows the flowing Cowiche Creek for an easy, flat hike or horseback ride you can access via the Cowiche Canyon East and West Trailheads.
+It follows the flowing Cowiche Creek for an easy, flat hike or horseback ride you can access via the Cowiche Canyon East and West Trailheads.
 You can find shade among the creek side trees and plants on the west portion.

 Trail Map Trailhead GPS: 46.6101481,-120.6243069,16

 Rocky Top Trails, in a high desert, shrub-steppe landscape, features 17 tracks for mountain bikers.
 The trails are also used by hikers and horseback riders.
 This area is located just 10 miles from downtown Yakima and offers mild gradients designed by mountain bikers.
 Enjoy views to the north of the Cowiche area and across to Selah and the rim of the Yakima River Canyon.
 To the east, take in views of the Yakima Valley.
 The Walk and Roll Trail brings you along a ridge with exceptional views of the city.
 The trails connect to the William O. Douglass Trail.
-If you are looking for a place to relax after your hike or bike ride, make a stop at nearby Cowiche Creek Brewing Company, They frequently offer a selection of delicious foods from local food trucks on weekends.
-Check their Facebook page for what delicious creations are being served up.
+If you are looking for a place to relax after your hike or bike ride, make a stop at nearby Cowiche Creek Brewing Company, They serve up some of the area’s best burgers along with house-made specialty creations from smoked prime rib to handmade pasta and oysters on the half shell.
 In warm weather, enjoy corn hole on the expansive lawn with great canyon views.
-The brewery is home to the Northwest Burger Jam in June, the region’s premier burger battle, complete with music, beer, celebrity chefs, and more!

 Trails Map Trailhead GPS: 46.627868, -120.683790